AstaRem/team-profile-generator/README.md

 ### Description

-This app runs in terminal/command line.
+Purpose of the app - get the user input in terminal/command prompt and generate HTML file with this information.

 User is asked series of questions.

 Based on the answers, html file is generated and each team's member's details are displayed on it's own card.

+### Here is the demonstration how the app works

+This app runs in terminal/command line.

 At the beginning questions about the manager are asked: